-Boerewors, translated from Afrikaans, a language derived from the Dutch settlers, means farmer’s sausage.
+Boerewors, translated from Afrikaans, a language derived from the Dutch settlers, means farmer’s sausage; the word boer means farmer.
 It has a rather crumbly texture and was made in the past by individual farmers and hunters.

 South Africans don’t like the meat for their boerewors ground to a fine texture and, at barbeques around the world where South Africans are present, there will be passionate discussions on the taste, spicing and texture of the boerewors.